 A Crown Molding Cutting How-to

-The time has finally come for Matt and I to install crown molding in the Rebel House – yay!
-After nearly a year, we are almost finished!
-I’ve always found crown molding a little intimidating… There are a lot of fabulous crown molding cutting how-to articles on the web – a couple of my faves are from The Design Confidential and Sawdust Girl.
+I’ve always found crown molding a little intimidating but needed to add it to walls in the house.
+I had never installed crown before and was a little nervous – using a jig was extremely helpful!
+There are a lot of fabulous crown molding cutting how-to articles on the web – a couple of my faves are from The Design Confidential and Sawdust Girl.
 I had purchased the Crown Pro from Kreg Tools quite awhile back and decided to give that a try.

 First and foremost, let me state that the instruction booklet will become your best friend!
 It is very clearly written and easy to understand.
 It includes diagrams on inside corners and outside corners, as well as instructions on how to measure the wall corners.

 Start by using the Angle Finder tool (the grey tool) to find the spring angle of the molding.
 The three common spring angles are 38°, 45°, and 52°.
 (The crown we purchased was 38°).
 There is also an adjustment nut on the bottom of the Crown Pro jig to set it at the same spring angle as the molding.

 Use the Angle Finder to measure the wall corner so that the saw can be set to match the correct angle.

 Make the cut…